eclipse-ditto/ditto/documentation/src/main/resources/_posts/2020-11-11-desired-properties.md

 ## Desired feature properties added to things model
 With the release of Eclipse Ditto <b>version 1.5.0</b>
-[desired feature properties](basic-feature.htlm#feature-desired-properties) are added to the things model for
+[desired feature properties](basic-feature.htlm#feature-desired-properties) are introduced to the things model for
 <b>API versions later than 1</b>.
-The desired feature properties are added on pair with the feature properties and can
+The <i>desired properties</i> for features are added on the same level of the model as
-reflect i.e. feature property updates which are wanted, but not yet executed.
+the feature properties and can reflect for example feature property updates ,which are intended, but not yet applied.

 <i>Further logics for desired feature properties might be implemented in future Ditto versions.</i>